yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 * U313 (not in photo) is an AND gate to allow the decoder to give feedback to the AGC on whether to act on certain signal based on the received pulse spacing.

-# Final Words
+## Final Words

 Quite a lot of thought went into a DME infrastructure as a whole.
-Something as
+Something supposedly simple to use the DME actually has a lot going on behind the scenes to make it work.

 The frequencies that are chosen in the system are clearly not selected on a whim.
-The entire system design was designed with the avionics on the aircraft in mind.
+The entire system design was designed with the avionics implementation on the aircraft in mind too.

+Now my next curiosity, how does a contemporary implementation of an avionics DME system work with the benefit of faster processors and more integrated surface mount technology?